gmaysonnavefranck/intro-to-vuex2/README.md

 # real-world-vue
   Project from VueMastery to learn Vuex.
+Here it is created a notification system using Vuex and some component communication to add and list user created events.

 ## Project setup
 ```